gmetais/unusedjs/README.md

 ### Be careful, the proxy is not working with HTTPS files.
 It doesn't even tunnel them.

-(If you know how to fix this, please give me your advice)
+*(If you know how to fix this, please give me your advice)*

 On Firefox, i did not manage to set-up an **HTTP only** proxy, so **any HTTPS page or HTTPS ressource will be blocked**.
-It is possible with Chrome (on Mac), so HTTPS requests will just be ignored.
+It is possible with Chrome (on Mac), so HTTPS requests will just bypass the proxy and their timings won't be available.

 ## Installation